chaddienhart/UdacityP4-GAE-API/README.md

 - For the full api see:  https://udacity-p4-chaddienhart.appspot.com/_ah/api/explorer

 #### Task 1 - Add Sessions to a Conference
-The Session entity stores the name, highlights, speaker, durationHours, type, date, startTime, and web safe conference key of the conference it was created under.
+The Session entity stores:
+- name as a string
+- highlights as a repeasted string (hopefully the session has more than one highlight)
+- speaker as a string
+- durationHours as a float (to allow for fractions of an hour)
+- type as a string
+- date as a date
+- startTime as a float (to allow for fractions of an hour)
+- web safe conference key as a string

 The session key is auto-generated.
 In my implementation a Session is an kind and the speaker is just a string property of the Session.
-I chose to store the web safe conference key instead of storing the session keys in the conference because for queries across all sessions can be implemented by filtering sessions.
+I chose to store the conference key in the session entity so that queries across all sessions can be implemented by simply filtering sessions.
 Also finding all sessions in a conference is just another filter.
 Note: that only the conference originator can create sessions.

 #### Task 2 - Add Sessions to User Wishlist